robertovicario/SquareCode/README.md

 ## Overview

-This project is a web application designed to create QR codes for any URL.
+This project is a web application designed to create permanent QR codes for any URL.
 It provides a user-friendly interface for generating QR codes quickly and efficiently, making it ideal for personal or professional use.

 ## Prerequisites